THIS DATE IN HISTORY: May 11

 Video: Mark Messier was one of NHL's greatest leaders

 1993: Gary Shuchuk scores at 6:31 of the second overtime to give the Los Angeles Kings a 4-3 victory against the Vancouver Canucks at Pacific Coliseum in Game 5 of the Smythe Division Final.
-It's one of Shuchuk's two career playoff goals.
-Kelly Hrudey makes 36 saves for the Kings.
+It's one of Shuchuk's two career playoff goals, and it ends the longest playoff game in Kings history to that point.
+Kelly Hrudey makes 36 saves for Los Angeles.

 1996: The Pittsburgh Penguins' combination of Mario Lemieux and Jaromir Jagr is too much for the Rangers in Game 5 of the Eastern Conference Semifinals.
 Lemieux scores three goals and has an assist, and Jagr also scores three goals in Pittsburgh's series-clinching 7-3 victory at the Civic Arena.
 Lemieux scores once in each period; Jagr gets all three of his goals in the second.

 2013: Defenseman Brooks Orpik scores the first playoff goal of his NHL career at 7:49 of overtime to give the Penguins a series-clinching 4-3 victory against the New York Islanders at Nassau Coliseum in Game 6 of the Eastern Conference Quarterfinals.
 It's Orpik's first goal in his past 106 regular-season and playoff games.
 Orpik enters the night having played 77 playoff games without scoring a goal, the third-highest total in NHL history, behind two other defensemen, Craig Muni (113) and Hal Gill (110).

 Video: 2013 Round 1, Game 6: Orpik OT goal ends Isles season